-The Form 1099 rules can get complicated, but staying compliant doesn’t have to be.
+The Form 1099 rules can get complicated - staying compliant doesn’t have to be.
 Many business owners aren’t sure of the best practices when issuing a Form 1099.
 Get to know the rules and learn how to avoid common mistakes when issuing a Form 1099.

-To keep it simple we've focused on Form 1099-MISC for this article and at the end have added some information on Different Types of Form 1099s.
+To keep it simple we've focused on Form 1099-MISC for this article and at the end have added some information on different types of Form 1099s towards the end.

 The Form 1099-MISC must be sent to any individual, limited liability company (except LLC’s taxed as a C-Corporation or S-Corporation), partnership, limited partnership, limited liability partnership, estate or trust if you paid $600 or more typically under the following circumstances:

 - Services that were performed by an independent contractor or others that were not employees of your business

 - Rent (unless you are paying rent to a real estate agent or property manager on behalf of the property owner – if you are unsure, issue them a 1099 form)

 - Backup withholding or federal income tax withheld (any amount)